 Access certification is the process of validating access rights within systems.
-This process is mandatory for compliance and security risk management; however, it can be a very daunting process for some organizations with dispersed systems, workforce, and partners.
+This process is mandatory for compliance and security risk management; however, it can be a very daunting process for some organizations with dispersed systems, workforce, and partners which do not have tools, resources, and a centralized identity directory.
 With access certification, organizations and regulations aim to formally validate users within systems and ensure their access rights are appropriate.

 Organizations face many multi-faceted challenges when it comes to identity and access management.
 For some, access to enterprise resources must be managed for many global internal and external parties.
 For others, the overarching challenge is compliance with an ever-growing number of regulations around data integrity and privacy, user identification, and transaction tracking.
 And for many, knowing who has access to which resources can be draining, time consuming, expensive, and difficult yet critical and mandatory.

 As businesses must be able to respond quickly to business opportunities and threats, they must have an Identity and Access Management (IAM) infrastructure and automated processes in place – as much as possible – to ensure that system access is appropriate at all times while incurring the lowest cost possible.
 Automated access provisioning and offboarding may reduce the number of violations found during the access recertification process and a certification tool can ensure adequate documentation of access review evidence for audit purposes exists.
 Automation can make the IAM process efficient and effective which will allow the workforce to focus on the growth of the business without wasting time, resources, and budgets unnecessarily.